werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 and each coordinator can issue query to dbms in other nodes.

+**Inter-query parallelism**: involves executing different requests simultaneously on separate CPUs.
+Each request (task) runs on a single thread and executes on a single processor.
-**Inter-query parallelism**: different queries excute on different processors **intra-query parallelism**:
+**intra-query parallelism**:
 	- **intra-operator (horizontal, JOINs)**:
 		- operator split into independent operators instances,